redis/redis-doc/commands/lmove.md

 ## Pattern: Reliable queue

-Redis is often used as a messaging server to implement processing of background jobs or other kinds of messaging tasks.
+Redis is often used as a messaging server to implement the processing of background jobs or other kinds of messaging tasks.
-A simple form of queue is often obtained pushing values into a list in the producer side, and waiting for this values in the consumer side using `RPOP` (using polling), or `BRPOP` if the client is better served by a blocking operation.
+A simple form of a queue is often obtained by pushing values into a list on the producer's side and waiting for these values on the consumer's side using `RPOP` (using polling), or `BRPOP` if the client is better served by a blocking operation.

-However in this context the obtained queue is not _reliable_ as messages can be lost, for example in the case there is a network problem or if the consumer crashes just after the message is received but it is still to process.
+However, in this context the obtained queue ** isn't reliable** as messages can be lost, for example in the case there is a network problem or if the consumer crashes just after the message is received but it is still to process.

 `LMOVE` (or `BLMOVE` for the blocking variant) offers a way to avoid this problem: the consumer fetches the message and at the same time pushes it into a _processing_ list.
-It will use the `LREM` command in order to remove the message from the _processing_ list once the message has been processed.
+It will use the `LREM` command to remove the message from the _processing_ list once the message has been processed.

-An additional client may monitor the _processing_ list for items that remain there for too much time, and will push those timed out items into the queue again if needed.
+An additional client may monitor the _processing_ list for items that remain there for too much time and will push those timed-out items into the queue again if needed.

 ## Pattern: Circular list

 Using `LMOVE` with the same source and destination key, a client can visit all the elements of an N-elements list, one after the other, in O(N) without transferring the full list from the server to the client using a single `LRANGE` operation.

 The above pattern works even in the following conditions:

-* There are multiple clients rotating the list: they'll fetch different elements, until all the elements of the list are visited, and the process restarts.
+* Multiple clients are rotating the list: they'll fetch different elements until all the elements of the list are visited, and the process restarts.
 * Even if other clients are actively pushing new items at the end of the list.

 The above makes it very simple to implement a system where a set of items must be processed by N workers continuously as fast as possible.
-An example is a monitoring system that must check that a set of web sites are reachable, with the smallest delay possible, using a number of parallel workers.
+An example is a monitoring system that must check that a set of websites are reachable, with the smallest delay possible, using several parallel workers.

-Note that this implementation of workers is trivially scalable and reliable, because even if a message is lost the item is still in the queue and will be processed at the next iteration.
+Note that this implementation of workers is trivially scalable and reliable because even if a message is lost the item is still in the queue and will be processed at the next iteration.